-A small selection of your portraits will also be pre-prepared and retouched to give you a good idea on how the finished result could look like.
+A small selection of your portraits will be pre-prepared and retouched to give you a good idea on how the finished result could look like.
 This is because the way you edit an image can often make a dramatic change to its appearance.
-We will discuss the best possible way each image you select should be edited and presented.
-You will also be able to see and feel samples of our beautiful range of bespoke made wall art products.
+We will discuss the best possible way the final images will be edited, printed and presented.
+You will also be able to see samples of our beautiful range of bespoke made wall art products.

 Q: Are my prints ‘airbrushed’?

-Q: How much do prints cost? / What kind of products do you sell?
+Q: What kind of products do you sell?

-Your images are professionally produced by some of the finest photographic/fine art printers in the country.
 All of our wall display products are made by hand using only high quality materials.
 I do not use cheap ready made frames.
-Feel free to contact me for a copy of our price list.

-Q: How do we pay for our order?
+Q: How can we pay for our order?

-Payment can be made by Visa, Mastercard, most debit cards or cash.
+Payment can be made by most credit/debit cards (including Amex), cash or bank transfer.
 Payment is required with your order.
-Due to the bespoke nature of our products, all payments are non-refundable.
+Due to the bespoke nature of our products, orders cannot be cancelled and payments are non-refundable, so please order carefully.

 Q: How long does it take to process my order?

 On mounted and framed prints, the turnaround time is approximately 5 weeks from the date of order.
-Loose prints take approximately 10-14 days.
+Loose prints and digital media take approximately 10-14 days.